everettknudsen/BME547FinalProject/README.md

 ### Future improvements
 * Capability to handle multiple files or .zip files
 * Decrease time latency for log compression and reverse video (better processing algorithms)
+* Download as `.jpg`, `.png` or `.tiff` files.

 ### Troubleshooting
 Ensuring images were compatible with the server/database (in terms of data type and size) presented a challenge.
 Preliminary attempts to convert images to base64 strings were unsuccessful as the resulting strings were one-dimensional.
-However, the `pickle` module was helpful in this regard by preserving the serialized structure of the images during conversion to a string format.
+Proper encoding to base64 strings, then decoding on download made it possible for the images to be stored.

+While MongoDB is presented as "easy-to-use", we did not find this to be the case.
+It seemed like a better introduction might be necessary in order to really build out a fully functioning database.
+This is especially the case if the database will be used in commercial applications.
+We found there were many packages and methods of structuring your database or creating your class.
+Therefore, documentation is varied.
+It seems like people are just starting to fully embrace `pymodm` as compared to `mongoengine` or `pymongo`.